 Friday – Take a hike at Great Falls.
 Whether you opt for the Maryland or Virginia side, you can’t go wrong.
 Enjoy spectacular views of the falls and rapids from several overlooks, hike easy trails along the river or through the woods, and stop in the Visitor Center (there’s one on each side) to learn more about the area’s history and wildlife.
 The park is open 7am – dark, the Visitors Centers 10am – 4pm.
 Admission is $5/car.

-.
+Monday – Spend what’s expected to be a scorcher of a day in a super cool place: The U.S. Navy Museum.
 Located on the Navy base in southeast DC, it’s a trove of fascinating exhibits.
 See an amazing collection of model ships, peer into a real periscope, sit in the gun seats of old fighter planes, view naval artifacts hundreds of years old, and much more.
 Hours are 9am – 5pm.
 Admission is free.
 Be sure to note requirements for access to the base and museum.

 Wednesday – Wander, play, and relax at Green Spring Gardens in Alexandria.
 Be sure to stop in the Horticultural Center and pick up instructions for a kids’ scavenger hunt to add some extra fun to the outing.
 Hours are 9am – 4:30pm.
 Admission is free.

 Thursday – Take a little time trip through Baltimore’s early business days at the Museum of Industry.
 The Inner Harbor attraction highlights the trades and people that helped build the port city through exhibits that showcase relics from the past and recreate various industry environments.
 Hours are 10am – 4pm (Tuesday – Sunday).
 Admission is $12/adult, $7/ages 7-12, free for 6 and under.